phaenovum/minecraft-forge-mods/README.md

   'Run/Debug > Launch Configurations '

   - 'Browse' to `eclipse_cfg/forge-launchers` and select
-  the 'Client.launch' and 'Server.launch' configurations contained therein and 'Finish' the dialogue
+  all launch configurations contained therein and 'Finish' the dialogue

+- aeir_mod is our project, its launchers are called Client/Server aeir_mod.

+- The forge project is the original forge project.
+It is added as "required Project on the build path" of aeir_mod.
+It is configured to export all forge/mc libraries which are thus imported by aeir_mod.
+You can create your own projects like this, but do not forget to edit the launchers to launch *your* project.